 MerinoLink, Local Land Services & MaiaGrazing Hosted Seminar

-Join industry leaders, Jim Gerrish, Bart Davidson & Matt Crozier to discuss decision making in dry times, seasonal outlook and maintaining genetics in a reducing herd.
+The event included industry leaders, Jim Gerrish, Bart Davidson & Matt Crozier who discussed decision making in dry times, seasonal outlook and maintaining genetics in a reducing herd.

 About the Speakers